aave-starknet-project/aave-starknet-bridge/README.md

   - updating `rewards_index` for each `static_a_token` on message from L1
 - `proxy` - generic implementation of a proxy in cairo

-## static_a_tokens on L2
+### More about static_a_token on L2

-Natively, AAVE tokens grow in balance, not in value.
+Natively, Aave tokens grow in balance, not in value.
 To be able to create this kind of model, it is important to wrap them before bridging, converting them in a token that grows in value, not in balance.